Toronto Termination Lawyers Advising Workplace Parties on Just Cause Dismissals

-At Grosman, Grosman & Gale, we’re experts at assessing allegations of just cause.
+At Grosman Gale Fletcher Hopkins LLP, our employment lawyers are highly skilled at assessing allegations of just cause.
 Whether through the lens of the employer or that of the employee facing such dramatic allegations and consequences, we understand the issue from all sides.
 We bring balance and an objective analysis to the table and assist all parties in finding a fair outcome.

-If an employer has just cause to terminate an individual’s employment, that person is not entitled to either notice of the termination or compensation in lieu of notice (a severance package).
-The onus is on the employer to establish that the individual’s workplace misconduct or behaviour was sufficiently severe so as to warrant dismissal without compensation or appropriate notice.
+If an employer has just cause to terminate an employee’s employment, that employee is not entitled to either notice of the termination or compensation in lieu of notice (i.e. a severance package).
+The onus (i.e. the responsibility) is on the employer to establish that the individual’s misconduct or misbehaviour in the workplace was sufficiently severe so as to warrant dismissal without compensation or appropriate notice.